Darren Henry

-Darren George Henry (born 4 August 1968) is a British politician who has served as the Member of Parliament (MP) for Broxtowe since 2019.
-A member of the Conservative Party, he defeated the outgoing MP and former leader of Change UK, Anna Soubry.
+Darren George Henry (born 4 August 1968) is a British Conservative Party politician who served as the Member of Parliament (MP) for Broxtowe from 2019 until his defeat in 2024.
 Henry briefly served as an Assistant Government Whip from September to October 2022.

-Early life
+Early life and career

-Henry was born in Bedford, England, to a Jamaican-born father, Harry.
+Darren Henry was born on 4 August 1968 in Bedford, to a Jamaican-born father, Harry.
 His mother, Gloria, was from Trinidad.
-During his youth, Henry attended Rushmoor School.
-Prior to entering politics, Henry served in the Royal Air Force.
-On 8 April 1993, when he was serving as a corporal, he was commissioned as a flying officer in the supply branch, with seniority from 28 July 1992.
+Henry was privately educated at Rushmoor School.
+He served in the Royal Air Force, and in 8 April 1993, when he was serving as a corporal, was commissioned as a flying officer in the supply branch, with seniority from 28 July 1992.
 He was promoted to flight lieutenant on 28 July 1996 and to squadron leader on 1 January 2007.

 Political career

 In early 2014, Henry joined the Conservatives, noting that whilst campaigning was possible in military service it had not occurred to him to do so up until this point.

-During Henry's first year of membership, he aided Robert Jenrick in his campaign to win the 2014 Newark by-election.
+He aided Robert Jenrick in his campaign to win the 2014 Newark by-election.

-After a few months of membership, he sought nomination to be the Conservative candidate in North West Hampshire.
-He was listed, but lost to former Deputy Mayor of London Kit Malthouse.
+Henry sought nomination to be the Conservative candidate in North West Hampshire, losing out to former Deputy Mayor of London Kit Malthouse.

-At the 2015 general election he was selected as the Conservative candidate for Wolverhampton North East, in the West Midlands.
-He was also employed as General Manager at Harvest Fine Foods.
-He came second to Labour's Emma Reynolds, seeing a decline of 4.4% in the Conservative vote share.
+Prior to the 2015 general election, he was selected as the Conservative candidate for Wolverhampton North East.
+At the election Henry came second with 29.9% of the vote behind the incumbent Labour MP Emma Reynolds.

 Henry served as a parish councillor in Shrewton, Wiltshire before resigning in September 2019.

-Henry was also Conservative member of the Wiltshire Council unitary authority from May 2017 until January 2020.
-As Henry assumed office as Member of Parliament for Broxtowe on 12 December 2019, this meant that he briefly had a dual mandate for both Wiltshire and Broxtowe.
+From May 2017 until January 2020 Henry was also a Conservative member of the Wiltshire Council unitary authority.

-In early 2019, Henry was shortlisted to be Wiltshire Police and Crime Commissioner but lost the selection to fellow Wiltshire councillor Jonathon Seed in April 2019.
-The May 2020 Wiltshire police and crime commissioner election was postponed until 2021; it was won by Seed, who did not take up the post after a historical drink-driving offence was revealed.
+In early 2019, Henry was shortlisted to be Wiltshire Police and Crime Commissioner but lost the selection to fellow Wiltshire councillor Jonathon Seed in April 2019, whose subsequent election became void, as it later emerged that he had a previous conviction, which was not disclosed.

 In summer 2019, he was shortlisted, along with Tony Devenish and Felicity Buchan, for the ultra-marginal West London seat of Kensington.
-He failed to be selected.
-Following this, he was selected as the Conservative Parliamentary candidate for Broxtowe in September 2019.
+Henry failed to be selected, losing out to Felicity Buchan.